HariSekhon/Knowledge-Base/travel.md

 [Expedia](https://expedia.co.uk) - my go to as it usually has the most options at the last minute

+[AirBnb](https://www.airbnb.com) - compare the cost of apartments to hotels in each area, it alternates which is cheaper.

 [LastMinute.com](https://lastminute.com) - ok for package holidays but assumed return flights, less good for a digital nomad who is going one way and bouncing to the next place.